mikegehard/ai-assisted-agile-agents/thoughts/example.outline.md

-# Playbooks in AI Assisted Agile Software Development
+# Example: Playbooks in AI Assisted Agile Software Development

 ## Goals
 - To expose the reader to the concept of playbooks in software development.